 Tawny Fur, Sixer

 We would very much like to hear from anyone who has memories of the Cub Pack during these days or who can help us identify Miss Barker who was the Cubmaster from September 1935 and who lived in Devonshire Road until October 1938.
-Please write to us at email@example.com.
+Please write to: email@example.com.

 For a history of Scouting in Totley, please see A Little Scouting History.